How to open a fee free account in Singapore: Options from Banks and Specialist Services

 Account closure fee

-Fee-free accounts from fintech companies
+Fee-free accounts from specialist companies

 Banks may be the obvious place to look if you’re searching for a way to manage your money - but they’re by no means the only option.
-Choosing a modern fintech provider may actually work out to be cheaper overall.
-Accounts from fintech providers like Wise and Revolut share many of the features of fee free bank accounts, with online and in-app money management and a range of perks including multi-currency functionality.
+Choosing a specialist provider may actually work out to be cheaper overall.
+Accounts from specialist providers like Wise and Revolut aren’t bank accounts - but they do share many of the features of fee free bank accounts, with online and in-app money management and a range of perks including multi-currency functionality.
 That can make them a particularly good option if you transact in foreign currencies, or love to travel.
-Here’s how Wise and Revolut match up on our key measures:

 Provider/ service | Wise | Revolut |